 We take a careful, holistic approach to admissions and actively encourage applications from people from a great diversity of backgrounds.

 If you are among the very ablest and highest-achieving students in your school or college, you are likely to be a serious candidate, and we strongly urge you to consider applying.

-We’re frequently asked about the backgrounds and profile of our students, so here are some recent key data.
+We’re often asked about the backgrounds and profiles of our undergraduates, so here are some recent key data.

-These percentages are for the undergraduates we admitted each October, correct as of the end of the preceding August (when the previous UCAS cycle formally end).
+These percentages are for the undergraduates we admitted in the October of each given year, correct as of the end of the preceding August (when the previous UCAS cycle formally ends).
 Gender and fee status are given as percentages of total entrants.
-UK school type and contextual data are given as percentages of entrants with home fee status.
+School type and contextual data are given as percentages of entrants with home fee status.